syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-hetzner-baremetal.md

 ### Deploying the Hetzner Cloud Controller Manager

+{% callout %}

-> This requires a secret containing access credentials to both Hetzner Robot and HCloud.
+This requires a secret containing access credentials to both Hetzner Robot and HCloud.

+{% /callout %}

 If you have configured your secret correctly in the previous step then you already have the secret in your cluster.
 Let's deploy the hetzner CCM helm chart.